MicrosoftDocs/Advertising-docs/BingAds/transaction-message/get-started.md

 ---
-title: "Get Started with Transaction Messages" ms.service: "hotel-ads-transaction-message" ms.topic: "article"
+title: "Get Started with Transaction Messages"
+description: Quick start guide to getting started with Transaction Messages ms.service: "hotel-ads-transaction-message" ms.topic: "article"
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
+ms.date: 11/1/2017
 ---

-# Get Started with Transaction Messages
+# Get started with Transaction Messages

 > [!NOTE]
-> Hotel Ads is now under pilot and available to pilot participants only.
-Please contact your account manager for details.
+> This beta release of Hotel Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager.

 If you create hotel ad campaigns in Bing Ads, use transaction messages to update your itinerary data (pricing and availability).

-## Getting permissions

 Before you can send Bing transaction messages, you must contact your account manager to sign up.

+## Different modes for sending Bing your transaction data

+ Bing supports the following modes that you can use to provide your transaction data.

+- Push mode
+- Pull mode
+- Pull mode with hints

-You must provide the IPv4 addresses (or address ranges in CIDR format) of all servers that you will use to send transaction messages.
+With the push mode, you send Bing your unsolicited updates at the intervals you choose.
+To use this mode, you must provide the IPv4 addresses (or address ranges in CIDR format) of all servers that you will use to send transaction messages.
+For information, see [Pushing Transaction Messages to Bing](../transaction-message/push-transaction-message.md).

+With the pull mode options, Bing sends you Query messages that specifies the hotel itinerary data you should return.
+The difference between the two pull modes is the amount of data that you send to Bing.
+With pull mode, you return data for all itineraries and all hotels.
+But with pull with hints, you tell Bing what data changed and it requests only that data.
+For information, see [Having Bing Pull Transaction Messages](../transaction-message/pull-transaction-message.md).

 ## What's a transaction message